JakubKb/Rock-paper-scissors-game/README.md

 # Rock Paper Scissors

-Rock Paper Scissors game made in Vue, this is a challenge from [FrontendMentor](https://www.frontendmentor.io/challenges)
+Rock Paper Scissors game made in Vue, this is a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## Features